nordeim/authentic-kopitiam/README.md

 ## 🎯 What We've Built

 Morning Brew Collective is a **Singapore-first headless e-commerce platform** that digitizes a heritage 1970s kopitiam.
-This isn't just a website—it's a **transactionally robust system** capable of handling real-time inventory, GST-compliant invoicing, PayNow payments, and InvoiceNow integration—all while preserving a distinctive retro-kopitiam aesthetic rooted in Singapore's coffee shop heritage.
+This isn't just a website—it's a **transactionally robust system** capable of handling real-time inventory, GST-compliant invoicing (`DECIMAL(10,4)` precision), PayNow payments, and InvoiceNow integration—all while preserving a distinctive retro-kopitiam aesthetic rooted in Singapore's coffee shop heritage.

 **Live Demo**: [https://morningbrew.collective](https://morningbrew.collective)